How to Form an LLC in West Virginia in 7 Steps

-When you begin to make business plans for your limited liability company (LLC), you'll need to be informed of all the requirements to get it formed in your state.
+When you begin to make business plans for your limited liability company (LLC), you'll need to know the requirements to start an LLC in your state.
 The specific process for LLC formation resides within each state's business statutes.

 - Limited Liability Company

 “Limited" may be abbreviated to “Ltd." and “Company" may be abbreviated as “Co."

 Additionally, you must make sure that the name you choose for your business is distinguishable from all other names registered or reserved with the state of West Virginia.

 To find out if the name you'd like to use for your business is available, you need to check the West Virginia Business Database for name availability.
 If you find out through your name search that the name you'd like to use is already taken, come up with a different name.
 If you settle on a name you'd like for your LLC, but you're not yet ready to file, you can do a name reservation.

 Get a Registered Agent

 You'll need to select an “agent for service of process" who can accept papers, legal documents, and other important notices on behalf of your LLC.
 Your registered agent must be a resident of West Virginia or a corporation authorized to do business in West Virginia.
 Your West Virginia registered agent must also be available during regular business hours and have a physical street address in the state of West Virginia.
 P.O.
 Boxes used for a mailing address are not acceptable.
 You may want to use a registered agent service company to help ensure you receive important mail.

 To register your new LLC, you have to file articles of organization with the West Virginia Secretary of State's Business and Licensing Division.
 You can file online with the West Virginia Secretary of State's One Stop Business Portal.
 Or you can download the articles of organization form and file it by mail or in person.